JJbings/MultiThreadingExample/README.md

 What are the three most common problems with multithreading?
 ------------------------------------------------------------
 A common problem is when different threads interfere with each other when sharing resources.
 Furthermore the complexity of a program increases.
 Testing can also be more difficult.
+Also one of the below problems can occur.

 - Deadlock
 - Race condition
-- Stack Overflow
+- Memory problems/inconsistency